webrecorder/pywb/docs/manual/usage.rst

 * Significantly improved :ref:`wombat` to handle most modern web sites.

-* Improved 'calendar' query UI, grouping results by year and month, and updated replay banner.
+* Improved 'calendar' query UI with incremental loading, grouping results by year and month, and updated replay banner.

+* New in 2.4: Extensible :ref:`ui-customizations` for modifying all aspects of the UI.

+* New in 2.4: Robust :ref:`access-control` system for blocking or excluding URLs, by prefix or by exact match.

 Getting Started